lucasmoschen/ta-sessions/README.md

 # Teaching Assistant Repository

-This repository has some topics about my TA sessions: Linear Algebra, Ordinary Differential Equations and Statistical Inference.
+This repository has some topics about my TA sessions: Linear Algebra, Ordinary Differential Equations, Statistical Inference (frequentist and Bayesian), Partial Differential Equations, Numerical Analysis and Functional Analyis.
 It uses Python, Latex and Markdown for helping in the teaching assistance.

 All the information is located in the [website](https://lucasmoschen.github.io/ta-sessions/).